 An economic recession refers to a significant and prolonged decline in a country's overall economic activity.
-While the two consecutive quarters of declining GDP is a commonly used rule of thumb, it's not the only factor considered in defining a recession.
-Economists also examine other economic indicators such as employment rates, consumer spending, business investment, and industrial production to assess the overall health of the economy.
+While the two consecutive quarters of declining GDP is a commonly used rule of thumb, it's not the only factor considered in defining Economists recession. also examine other economic indicators such as employment consumer spending, rates, business investment, industrial production to assess the overall health of the economy.